sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 Make sure to not install ANY add-ons in this process.

-If you are struggling to install ReShade ot GTAV, please [follow our guide for installing ReShade](https://guides.martysmods.com/docs/reshade-guides/downloading-and-installing-reshade/).
+If you are struggling to install ReShade to GTAV, please [follow our guide for installing ReShade](https://guides.martysmods.com/docs/reshade-guides/downloading-and-installing-reshade/).

 ---